 Honorlock will proctor your exams this semester.
 You DO NOT need to create an account or schedule an appointment in advance.
 Honorlock is available 24/7, and all that is needed is a computer, a working webcam, and a stable internet connection.
 To get started, you will need Google Chrome and to download the Honorlock Chrome Extension.
-You can download the extension at www.honorlock.com/extension/install When taking an exam, you will need to be in Google Chrome.
+You can download the extension at www.honorlock.com/extension/install.
+When taking an exam, you will need to be in Google Chrome.
 A practice quiz will be available later for all students to prepare their computers for the exams.
 When you are ready to take the practice quiz, log into Canvas, go to your course, and click on the exam.
 Clicking 'Launch Proctoring' will begin the Honorlock authentication process, where you will take a picture of yourself, show your ID, and complete a scan of your room.
+Honorlock will be recording your exam session by webcam as well as recording your screen.
 Honorlock also has an integrity algorithm that can detect search-engine use, so please do not attempt to search for answers, even if it is on a secondary device.
 Honorlock support is available 24/7/365.
 If you encounter any issues you may contact them by live chat, phone (855-828-4004), and/or email (support@honorlock.com).